Online campaigning has evolved over the past decade. So has the spend on political digital marketing.

 Suppose you need 5000 votes to win your local election.
 Based on past races for the position, you’ve estimated that your cost per single vote is $5.

 So if you need 5000 votes to win, and will spend an average of $5 per won vote, and you plan to spend 20% of your budget on digital, then your budget for digital media would be $5000.
-(5000 votes x $5 per won vote) x 20% for digital = $5000
+(5000 votes x $5 per won vote == $25000.)
+20% of that for digital equals $5000.)

 Unfortunately, you won’t get far or attract much of a following without spending money.
 In the online realm, there is no free lunch anymore.